Lcaruso27/schedule-psi/README.md

 # schedule-psi

 schedule-psi is a software designed to help the Junior-Entreprise Physique Strasbourg Ingenierie (PSI) to schedule the meetings to interview their members.
 The software has been especially designed for their needs.
-Only available a French version is supported for now.
+Only a French version is supported for now.

 ## Description